 - This year?

-If on the other hand, you have not been honing your craft at all – then, I'm sorry but you are not a master personal trainer, no matter what the piece of paper says.
+If on the other hand, you have done nothing except may post your exercise videos on Instagram or YouTube, then I'm sorry but you are not a master personal trainer, no matter what the piece of paper says.

 Nobody Knows Everything